weikinhuang/dotfiles/REFERENCE.md

-git auto-mergetool       => Use araxis merge when possible otherwise use vimdiff git branch-prune         => Remove branches locally and remotely if already merged into master git changelog            => Generate a changelog from git tags git gh-pages             => Setup a new branch called gh-pages following github procedure git hooks                => Execute a git hook git hub-pull-request     => Open a pull request on github
+git auto-mergetool       => Use araxis merge when possible otherwise use vimdiff git branch-prune         => Remove branches locally and remotely if already merged into master git changelog            => Generate a changelog from git tags git cherry-pick-from     => Cherry pick commits from a different git repo git gh-pages             => Setup a new branch called gh-pages following github procedure git hooks                => Execute a git hook git hub-pull-request     => Open a pull request on github